Pheasant Hunting in NH

 Hunters are asked to refrain from training dogs at pheasant release sites for three days prior to October 1.
 Dog training flushes pheasants from the release sites, often onto posted property or other areas not suitable for hunting.

 The southern portion of the Mascoma River Wildlife Management Area in Canaan will not be accessible for pheasant hunters this year via the culvert and road that is typically used to cross the Mascoma River.
 Pheasant will continue to be stocked on the Mascoma WMA in the extensive old-field habitat on the north side of the river.
 Click here for more information.
+In addition, the Maple Street site in Hopkinton will no longer be stocked due to a change in land use recreation.

 Pheasants are purchased with revenues derived from the sale of pheasant licenses.
 Of the $26 fee, $1 is retained by the agent and $25 is available for purchase of the birds.

-Youth Pheasant Event Applications
+Youth Pheasant Events

 The following list provides a road name for sites in New Hampshire stocked with pheasant.
 Locations with italicized bold print are state-managed lands, while the rest of these sites are on privately owned land open to public hunting.
 Locations with more than one stocking site on the property are noted.